BartlomiejGromada/booking-console-app/README.md

 # Booking Console App

 # To run this application, you need the following:

-- **.NET SDK** version 8.0 or higher.
-You can download and install it from the [official .NET website](https://dotnet.microsoft.com/download).

 # Json files
 - If you need to modify the booking or hotel data, navigate to the "Files" folder and make the necessary changes there.